THE FOLLOWING DOCUMENTS ARE REQUIRED TO INITIATE THE ADMISSIONS PROCESS:

 ADDITIONALLY, IN ORDER TO BE ENROLLED IN THE BOLIVIAN SYSTEM, THE FOLLOWING REQUIREMENTS MUST BE MET:

-New and Returning Students to Bolivia: All official school records (grades = transcripts or report cards) must be translated and stamped by the Bolivian Consulate in the country of their origin.
-Once within Bolivia, the family must complete a process of “convalidacion” (equivalency) and write a letter requesting that the Ministry of Education open a “RUDE”.
+New and Returning Students to Bolivia: All official school records (grades = transcripts or report cards) must be translated and stamped by the Bolivian Consulate or apostilled in the country of their origin.

-Transfer Students: Students that are transferring from another school within Bolivia must submit a copy of their RUDE.
-If the student is transferring from a school that does not have a recognized August to May school calendar, they will be required to repeat a portion or the entire grade level
+Transfer Students within Bolivia: Students that are transferring from another school within Bolivia must submit a copy of their RUDE.
+If the student is transferring from a school that does not have an suthorized August to May school calendar, they will be required to repeat a semester.

 Admission to the American Cooperative School is based upon the following criteria: